Johnny Cardenas Lumberjack Baseball Camps

 Assistant Coach / Recruiting Coordinator

-Connally is in his seventh season as the Lumberjack hitting instructor and camp director.
+Connally is in his ninth season as the Lumberjack hitting instructor and camp director.

-Connally has coached a trio of MLB draftees in his time at SFA, as Steven Hill and Jared Pitts who were both selected in the 2007 and Bryson Myles who was selected in 2011 in Major League Baseball draft.
-Hill was named the Southland Conference Hitter and Player of the Year in 2007 and left SFA as the school's all-time leader in nearly every offensive category before Myles arrival in 2011.
+Connally has coached a four MLB draftees in his time in Nacogdoches, as Steven Hill and Jared Pitts who were both selected in the 2007, Bryson Myles who was selected in 2011, and Dozier in the 2013 Major League Baseball draft.
+Hill was named the SLC Hitter and Player of the Year in 2007 and, at the time, left SFA as the school's all-time leader in nearly every offensive category before Myles arrival in 2011.
 Myles was the conference player, hitter and newcomer of the year in 2011, rewriting the history books in his name after one season at SFA.

-Seven Lumberjack hitters have been named to the all-conference squad since 2006, including Hill in 2007 and most recently Bryson Myles in 2011.
-The 'Jacks led the Southland in home runs in 2007, mashing 73 to set a new school record.
+Twelve `Jack hitters have been named to the all-conference squad since 2006, including Hill in 2007, All-American Bryson Myles in 2011 and most recently Ricardo Sanchez and All-American Hunter Dozier in 2012.
+The `Jacks led the Southland in home runs in 2007, mashing 73 to set a new school record.
 SFA also set a new school record in batting average in 2010, hitting .325.
 Nearly every SFA offensive record has been claimed by one of Connally's players in the last six seasons.

 Prior to coming to Nacogdoches, Connally spent three seasons as an assistant baseball coach focusing on hitting and fielding at the Trinity Valley School in Fort Worth, Texas, under head coach Johnny Miller.
 While there he was able to tutor a pair of future collegiate players including Louisville shortstop John Dao, and Texas Tech catcher Clayton Snodgrass.